Driving TurtleBot via ROS2 messages

 • Articulation Controller Node: This node is assigned to a target robot, then takes in the names or the indices of the joints that needs to be moved, and move them by the commands given in either Position Commands, Velocity Commands, or Effort Commands.

 • Note the Articulation Controller node is ticked by On Playback Tick.
-So that if no new Twist message arrives, it will continue to execute whatever command it had received befor.
+So that if no new Twist message arrives, it will continue to execute whatever command it had received before.

 • To assign the Articulation Controller node’s target to be the Turtlebot.
-In the property tab, unselect Use Path, and click on Target for the Prim to find Turtlebot prim in the popup box.
+In the property tab, click on Add Target and search for the Turtlebot prim in the popup box.
 Make sure the robot prim you select is also where the Articulation Root API is applied.
 Sometimes it is the robot’s parent prim.
 But often times for mobile robots, it is the chassis prim instead.
-If you used the URDF importer following our previous tutorial, the Articulation Root API can be found on turtlebot3_burger/base_footprint.
+If you used the URDF importer following our previous tutorial, the Articulation Root API can be found on /World/turtlebot3_burger/base_footprint.
 More about Articulation API can be found in Add Articulation.
+If the articulation root is set on the base_footprint prim, remove the articulation root property from /World/turtlebot3_burger/base_footprint and add the articulation root property on the main robot prim of /World/turtlebot3_burger.

 • To put the names of the wheel joints in an array format, type in the names of the wheel joints inside each of the Constant Token nodes, and feed the array of the names into the Make Array Node.
 The names of the joints for the Turtlebot are wheel_left_joint and wheel_right_joint.